Ramy (TV series): Development

 On October 4, 2017, it was announced that Hulu had given the production a pilot presentation order.
 The series was created by Ramy Youssef, Ari Katcher and Ryan Welch, and Youssef and Welch both wrote episodes for the series.
 Executive producers include Katcher, Welch, and Jerrod Carmichael.
 Production companies involved with the series include A24.

 On April 18, 2018, it was announced that Hulu had given the production a series order for a first season.
 On February 11, 2019, it was announced that the series would premiere on April 19, 2019.
 On May 1, 2019, it was reported that Hulu renewed the series for a second season, which premiered on May 29, 2020.
 On July 9, 2020, Hulu renewed the series for a third season, which premiered on September 30, 2022.

+In a 2024 interview, Youssef expressed uncertainty about the future of Ramy due to ongoing discussions and scheduling challenges.
+He mentioned that the writer's strike influenced the decision to postpone further episodes and hinted at the possibility of a concluding season or a two-part finale.
+Youssef indicated optimism about returning to the project when timing and readiness align.

 Casting

 Alongside the series order announcement, it was confirmed that Ramy Youssef would star in the series.
 On October 19, 2018, it was announced that May Calamawy had been cast in a series regular role.
 In July 2019, it was announced Mahershala Ali would guest star in the second season.
 In November 2019, it was announced Laith Nakli had been upped to a series regular.

 On March 31, 2022, it was announced that Bella Hadid would have a recurring guest role in the third season.
-It will also be her acting debut in the show.
+It was also her acting debut in the show.

 Release

 Broadcast

 In Europe, the series is available to stream on StarzPlay.
 In the United Kingdom, the series premiered in March 2021 on Channel 4.
 In Latin America, the series premiered in August 2020 on FX.

 In India, the series is available on Amazon Prime.
 In South Africa, the series is available to stream on Showmax.

-The first 2 seasons leave Lionsgate+ in Europe on January 8, 2023.
+In the Middle East, the series is available to stream on OSN.